Vanbrugh Castle: Later history

+The School

 Oil merchant Alexander Duckham, who bought the castle in 1907 as his London home, added a prominent weathervane shaped like a duck in flight.
-He donated the house (and Rooks Hill House in Sevenoaks) to the RAF Benevolent Fund in 1920 to be used as a school for the children of RAF personnel killed in service.
-Surprisingly, perhaps, the RAF school provided the choir for the Royal Naval College chapel, on the further side of Greenwich park.
+He donated the house (and Rooks Hill House in Sevenoaks) to the RAF Benevolent Fund in 1920 to be used as a school for the children of RAF personnel who had been killed in service.
+The new school also provided the choir for the Royal Naval College chapel, on the further side of Greenwich park.
 The boys were initially taught by Captain Slimming, in the only school room, before moving up to the nearby The John Roan School.
 The Wakefield Wing was added in 1938, but at the outbreak of war in 1939 the boys were evacuated to Rye and Bexhill.
 Once it was realised that any German invasion would most probably occur in that area, the school moved again to Wales.
 The building became Grade I listed property in October 1951.

-The choral conductor James William Webb-Jones was Headmaster of the school from 1951 to 1955.
-The choral musician Peter Stanley Lyons, who was simultaneously Director of Music at the Royal Naval College, Greenwich, was Director of Music at Vanbrugh Castle School from 1950 to 1954.
-The school moved to Duke of Kent School in Ewhurst, Surrey in 1976.
-The house was then acquired by a group of four people for £100,000 and converted to four private flats.
+The choral educator James William Webb-Jones was Headmaster of the school from 1951 to 1955.
+The choral musician Peter Stanley Lyons (who was simultaneously Director of Music at the Royal Naval College, Greenwich) was Director of Music at the school from 1950 to 1954.
+The Cambridge musicologist Peter le Huray was Sunday organist at the school during Lyons's tenure as its Director of Music.

+The school moved to Duke of Kent School in Ewhurst, Surrey, in 1976.
+Vanbrugh Castle was then acquired by a group of four people for £100,000 and converted to four private flats.
 In the 1980s, scenes from the film Mona Lisa were performed on location on the front circular driveway of Vanbrugh Castle.